cisco/mindmeld/docs/source/userguide/parser.rst

     'text': "I'd like a mujaddara wrap and two chicken kebab from palmyra" }

 To interpret all the items in the returned dictionary, refer to the chapter on :ref:`Natural Language Processor <run_nlp>`.
-The entry relevant to the parser is the ``'entities'`` key.
+The entry relevant to the parser is the ``'entities'`` field.
 Each recognized entity is represented as a dictionary with entity-specific properties like the entity text, the entity type, the role type, and so on.
 Additionally, for any entity that is detected as a head (parent), the parser adds a 'children' key, whose value is a list of all the dependent (child) entities related to this entity.

-E.g., the ``dish`` entity, "chicken kebab", has the quantity (``sys_number``) entity, "two", as its dependent:
+For instance, the entity, "chicken kebab" (``dish``), has the entity "two" (``sys_number``), as its dependent:

 .. code:: python
    :emphasize-lines: 4-13